rsahoo968/Continuous-Integration-and-Automated-Testing/README.md

 ---

 ## Project Overview
-This repository was created for **SE333 – Software Testing and Continuous Integration**.
+This repository was created for **Software Testing and Continuous Integration**.
 The purpose of this project is to design, test, and automate a complete CI pipeline that ensures every code change is analyzed, tested, and verified automatically using **GitHub Actions**.

 The project includes: